brainbang/mindwave/README.md

 Make sure to change `20:68:9D:4C:0E:93` to whatever you discovered in `gort scan bluetooth`.
 After all this, it should work anytime the mindwave is turned on (even outside of pairing-mode.)
 It is contantly restarting gort (every 5s) if it doesn't find the headset, but it has pretty low overhead.

-Any time you can get the status:
+At any time you can get the status:

 ```
 service mindwave status